Ice Age: Continental Drift: Animation

-For Continental Drift, one of the biggest achievements from Blue Sky's animation pipeline was the CG water used for the ocean and the clouds throughout the film.
-Unlike how it was handled from Ice Age: The Meltdown, the water effects from the ocean were achieved by using a combination of software, some developed in-house, and some off-the-shelf.
-While water, splashes and cloud rendering was done in Blue Sky's proprietary renderer, Houdini was used to generate data for simulations, and RealFlow for some splash effects.
+For Continental Drift, one of the biggest challenges from Blue Sky's animation pipeline was the CG water used for the ocean and the clouds throughout the film.
+Unlike how it was handled from Ice Age: The Meltdown, the water effects from the ocean were achieved by using a combination of software, some developed in-house and some off-the-shelf.
+While water, splashes and cloud rendering was done in Blue Sky's proprietary renderer, Houdini was used to generate data for simulations and RealFlow for some splash effects.
 The biggest sequence for the CG water was mostly during the storm sequence, being the perfect scale to tackle in the film.
 For the clouds, the team built settings in a real space so they could be lit and rotated with dynamic camera movement through and around them.

 Music

 A soundtrack album of music by John Powell, who previously composed the second and third installments, and was released on July 10, 2012, by Varèse Sarabande.
 In addition to Powell's original score, the film features Beethoven's 9th Symphony.

 During the film's end credits, two songs played.
 "Chasing the Sun" by the Wanted, and "We Are (Family)" written by Ester Dean, performed by Keke Palmer and other cast members including Drake and Nicki Minaj.
 Both songs are not available on the soundtrack but the former was released previously on the band's 2012 debut EP, The Wanted; a solo version of "We Are (Family)" by Palmer is available for download.

-Captain Gutt's pirates also perform a sea shanty during the film featuring vocals from Peter Dinklage amongst other cast members, called "Master of the Seas", written and produced by Adam Schlesinger.
+The pirates additionally perform a sea shanty during the film featuring vocals from Peter Dinklage amongst other cast members, called "Master of the Seas", written and produced by Adam Schlesinger.
 This song is not featured on the soundtrack.